iFixit/alertinator/docs/user_guide.rst

        sleep(10);
     }

+We want to provide an alerting system that is both cheap and easy to use - it should be useful with very little work on your part, but easy to customize for your specific needs without needing to modify Alertinator itself.
+In particular, this philosophy extends to the only part of Alertinator that costs money (the Twilio integration) - it's easy to swap it out for an alternative, or even ignore it altogether.

 An :class:`Alertinator` is constructed with one argument, a nested associative array containing all the information about your alerting system.
 Due to PHP's lack of support for `splatting`_ parameters, the single-array method was chosen